Get full Olympics coverage for just £3.99 with this streaming service

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Get full Olympics coverage this weekend for just £3.99 with this streaming service

-The BBC will only show 250 hours of Olympics coverage this year, while Discovery+ will stream all 3,800 hours
+The BBC is only showing 250 hours of Olympics coverage, while Discovery+ has streams of every sport

 Support truly